ELECTRIFY MISSOULA

 : resources and information to help you make the switch!

 This page offers information for Residents pursuing electrification projects (homeowners and renters).
-Information for non-residential entities (including developers, business owners, and non-profit organizations) is coming soon!
+Information for non-residential entities (including developers, business owners, and nonprofit organizations) can be found here!

 Getting Started